Published March 20, 2023

 The value within the cell within cell range A2 - A6 is accessed using a for loop.
 Each value is printed to the console.

-For a detailed working of reading and writing to cell values, check the read Excel file in C# example tutorial.
+For a detailed work of reading and writing to cell values, check the read Excel file in another C# example tutorial.

 IronXL also helps in creating new workbooks, which can later be used for data saving and retrieving.